jpace121/github-site-old/_posts/2016-05-22-solenoid_circuit.md

-As a sanity check, I looked in the super awesome [PICAXE Interface Manual](http://www.picaxe.com/docs/picaxe_manual3.pdf) for their suggested ciruit.
+As a sanity check, I looked in the super awesome [PICAXE Interface Manual](http://www.picaxe.com/docs/picaxe_manual3.pdf) for their suggested circuit.
 They suggest the same MOSFET circuit I'm using.
 In contrast, the Arduino website (and Adafruit) suggest [using a BJT.](http://playground.arduino.cc/uploads/Learning/solenoid_driver.pdf)